MatheusRich/matheusrich.github.io/_drafts/2023-in-review.md

     caption="Burrito - London"
 %}

-I also went to a museum, and hearing someone speak Mayan fluently was very interesting.
-México felt surprisingly similar to Brazil.
-The people, the streets, the houses.
-In Mérida, I loved my breakfasts at Merci Paseo 60.
+In Mérida, I went to the Mayan World Museum.
+Hearing someone speak Mayan fluently was very interesting.
+México felt surprisingly similar to Brazil: the people, the streets, the houses.
+In Mérida, I loved my breakfasts at Merci Paseo 0060.
 Here are some pictures:

 <div class="flex flex-wrap flex-center gap-4">
   {%